Joanna I of Naples

-Joanna I, also known as Johanna I (Giovanna I; December 1325 – 27 July 1382), was Queen of Naples, (Note: In reality, Joanna was crowned simply as "Queen of Sicily", despite her predecessors having lost control of the island after the War of the Sicilian Vespers.
-The term "Kingdom of Naples" is a simplification used since 1805 by historiography to indicate the southern end of the Italian peninsula still under the Angevin government and which at the time was known as the Kingdom of Sicily citra Pharum or al di qua del Faro (on this side of Faro)—referring to the Faro Point situated in Messina.
-The portion of the Kingdom that included only the island of Sicily was known as the Kingdom of Sicily ultra Farum or di la del Faro (on the other side of Faro) administered by the House of Barcelona, a government not recognized by the Anjou–Naples dynasty until the Treaty of Villeneuve, who was ratified by Joanna and King Frederick IV of Sicily on 31 March 1373 at Aversa, in front of the papal legate, Jean de Réveillon, Bishop of Sarlat.) and Countess of Provence and Forcalquier from 1343 to 1381; she was also Princess of Achaea from 1373 to 1381.
+Joanna I of Naples, also known as Johanna I (Giovanna I; December 1325 – 27 July 1382), was Queen of Naples, (Note: In reality, Joanna was crowned simply as "Queen of Sicily", despite her predecessors having lost control of the island after the War of the Sicilian Vespers.
+The term "Kingdom of Naples" is a simplification used since 1805 by historiography to indicate the southern end of the Italian peninsula still under the Angevin government and which at the time was known as the Kingdom of Sicily citra Pharum or al di qua del Faro (on this side of Faro) — referring to the Faro Point situated in Messina.
+The portion of the Kingdom that included only the island of Sicily was known as the Kingdom of Sicily ultra Farum or di la del Faro (on the other side of Faro) administered by the House of Barcelona, a government not recognized by the Anjou–Naples dynasty until the Treaty of Villeneuve, who was ratified by Joanna and King Frederick the Simple on 31 March 1373 at Aversa, in front of the papal legate, Jean de Réveillon, Bishop of Sarlat.) and Countess of Provence and Forcalquier from 1343 to 1381; she was also Princess of Achaea from 1373 to 1381.

-Joanna was the eldest daughter of Charles, Duke of Calabria and Marie of Valois to survive infancy.
-Her father was the son of Robert the Wise, King of Naples, but he died before his father in 1328.
+Joanna was the eldest daughter of Charles, Duke of Calabria and Marie of Valois, Duchess of Calabria to survive infancy.
+Her father was the son of Robert, King of Naples, but he died before his father in 1328.
 Three years later, King Robert appointed Joanna as his heir and ordered his vassals to swear fealty to her.
 To strengthen Joanna's position, he concluded an agreement with his nephew, King Charles I of Hungary, about the marriage of Charles's younger son, Andrew, and Joanna.
-Charles I also wanted to secure his uncle's inheritance to Andrew, but King Robert named Joanna as his sole heir on his deathbed in 1343.
+Charles I also wanted to secure his uncle's inheritance for Andrew, but King Robert named Joanna as his sole heir on his deathbed in 1343.
 He also appointed a regency council to govern his realms until Joanna's 21st birthday, but the regents could not actually take control of state administration after the King's death.

-Joanna's personal life crucially affected the political stability of the Kingdom of Naples (murder of her first husband Andrew in 1345, the invasions of King Louis I of Hungary—justified as avenging the death of his brother—and her three later marriages with Louis of Taranto, James IV, titular King of Majorca and Otto, Duke of Brunswick-Grubenhagen) and undermined her position with the Holy See; moreover afterwards, during the Western Schism, she chose to support the Avignon Papacy against Pope Urban VI, who in retaliation declared her a heretic and usurper on 11 May 1380.
+Joanna's personal life crucially affected the political stability of the Kingdom of Naples (murder of her first husband Andrew in 1345, the invasions of King Louis I of Hungary — justified as avenging the death of his brother — and her three later marriages with Louis of Taranto, James IV, titular King of Majorca and Otto, Duke of Brunswick-Grubenhagen) and undermined her position with the Holy See; moreover afterwards, during the Western Schism, she chose to support the Avignon Papacy against Pope Urban VI, who in retaliation declared her a heretic and usurper on 11 May 1380.